tz-dev/PMS-QC/README.md

 │   └── PMS-QC-EXT.yaml                           # Optional addendum / extensions
 │
-├── PMS Theory as a Structural Layer for Quantum Computing.html ├── PMS Theory as a Structural Layer for Quantum Computing.pdf │
+├── PMS Theory as a Structural Layer for Quantum Computing.html ├── PMS Theory as a Structural Layer for Quantum Computing.md ├── PMS Theory as a Structural Layer for Quantum Computing.pdf │
 ├── LICENSE-CC-BY-4.0                             # Creative Commons license for the paper